R-Mohnish-Kumar/GitHub-Repositories-Android-App/readme.md

 # GitHub Repositories Android App

 An android application which facilitates retrieving and posting repositories in GitHub using RESTful APIs.
-It facilitates the user to access and redirect to the repositories available and allows the user to create a new repository in GitHub.
+It expedites the user to access and redirect to the repositories available and allows the user to create a new repository in GitHub.

 ## Technology used